sullaspqr/proba1-dto-termek/README.md

 # This ASP.NET WEB API backend only for educational purposes!
 # Known issues:
  - ConnectionStrings removed from appsettings.json for security reasons!
+XD
 # For local dev:
 - appsettings.json:
 {